Mission & Outreach Supported by The Mint

 The total raised over the Christmas Appeal amounted to £908.13 – an excellent figure.
 This was comprised of £226.37 – recycled Christmas cards, £269.56 from carol singing (Homecourt & Mint Forecourt) and £412.20 from Christmas Day service collection.
-The Action For Children boxes have raised £1015.90 in 2016 making a grand-total of nearly £2000 for the year.
+The Action For Children boxes raised £1015.90 in 2016 making a grand-total of nearly £2000 for the year.
+The total raised by boxes this year has gone up to £1099.46.
 More details of the work of Action For Children can be found on https://www.actionforchildren.org.uk/

 - Christian Aid

-During Christian Aid Week (14 -20 May) there will be a ‘bring and buy’ book stall in reception alongside CA literature.
+During Christian Aid Week (14 -20 May) there was a ‘bring and buy’ book stall in reception alongside CA literature which raised £130.
+This, with the envelope collection, made a Mint total of £540 for Christian Aid Week.
 There was a CA Roadshow at the start of March featuring on ethical banking and use of resources.
 On August 4 there will be a CA street collection (to be confirmed).
-CA intend to have a stall at the ‘Respect Festival’ and at Devon County Show.
+CA had a stall at the ‘Respect Festival’ and at Devon County Show.